16th District PTA

 - To raise the standards of home life;

 - To secure adequate laws for the care and protection of children and youth;

 - To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth;

 - To develop between the educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social, and spiritual education.

-Families and PTA members from across the district gather several times a year in an open forum to talk with the superintendent and other FCPS leaders about common issues in schools.
-We meet at 11:30 a.m. in Conference Room C at the district offices, 701 E. Main St., unless otherwise noted.
+Families and PTA members from across Lexington gather several times a year in an open forum to talk with the superintendent and other FCPS leaders about common issues in schools.
+We meet at 11:30 a.m. in Conference Room C at the district's central office, 701 E. Main St., unless otherwise noted.

 - 2017-18: Aug.
 17 | Sept.
 21 | Oct.
 19 | Nov.
 16 | Feb.
 15 | March 15 | April 19